My DCMA: Daniel Curto, computer assistant

 |0

-This work, My DCMA: Daniel Curto, computer assistant, by Cheryl Jamieson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, My DCMA: Daniel Curto, computer assistant, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT